docker/cli/docs/reference/commandline/run.md

 image exists in the local image cache.
 If the image is missing, an error is returned to the CLI, allowing it to initiate a pull.

-The default (`missing`) is to only pull the image if it is not present in the daemon's image cache.
+The default (`missing`) is to only pull the image if it's not present in the daemon's image cache.
 This default allows you to run images that only exist locally (for example, images you built from a Dockerfile, but that have not been pushed to a registry), and reduces networking.